NREL-Sienna/PowerSystems.jl/docs/src/explanation/dynamic_data.md

 `PowerSystems.jl` uses two data layers to define data for dynamic simulations:

  1. [Static](@ref S) components, which includes the data needed to run a power flow problem
  2. [Dynamic](@ref D) components are those that define differential equations to run a transient simulation.
-These dyanamic data are attached to the static components.
+These dynamic data are attached to the static components.

 Although `PowerSystems.jl` is not constrained to only PSS/e files, commonly the data for a